-This mini-course is designed to be easy to do so that you can become more knowledgeable about Waldorf education with minimal effort.
+This mini-course is designed to be easy to do so that you can become more knowledgeable about this style of education with minimal effort.
 We know how busy you are because we are busy parents & teachers too!
 Each article only takes moments to read.

 However, we have also provided additional resources at the end of each mini article so you can see videos, read more in-depth, or explore more as an option!
 Each article includes an optional free video, free in-depth lessons, and links to additional resources!